 Shot 17 "Day of the Fight" as produced by Bonafield

-Following the profile shot of the woman we continue with a lengthy segment of brief boxing clips, beginning with a down-for-the-count man writhing in seeming pain and confusion with his hands to his face, and continues with the dance of the pugilists, one down-for-the-count individual so disoriented that though his face is glued to the mat his body struggles vainly to rise as if driven not by choice but senseless, muscularly-inculcated training.
+Following the profile shot of the woman in shot 17, we continue with a lengthy segment of brief boxing clips that begins with a down-for-the-count boxer writhing in pain and confusion, his hands to his face, and continues with the dance of the pugilists, one individual so disoriented that though his face is glued to the mat his body struggles vainly to rise as if driven not by conscious choice but senseless, muscularly-inculcated training.

 Shot 18 "Day of the Fight" as produced by Bonafield

 Are we honoring the never-say-die endurance that carries humanity through its struggles despite their sorrows and the end specter of death?
-We're told it's a good living for 60 out of 6000.
-And a matter of the promise of fame and glory.
+We learn that boxing is a good living for only 60 out of 6000, and that its attraction is a matter of the promise of fame and glory.

 NARROWING DOWN THE GLOBAL TO THE PARTICULAR

 With shot 54 the introduction begins to whittle down the many faces in the arena to the single one with which this film is concerned.
-Kubrick shifts from the boxing ring to the sports writer's/archivist's office of Nat Fleischer.
+Kubrick shifts from the boxing ring to the office of sports writer/archivist Nat Fleischer.

 Shot 54 "Day of the Fight" as produced by Bonafield

 He shows first the typewriter, then the office itself with walls covered with photos of famous boxers.